Elizabeth-Martin2/fundamentals-data-viz/README.md

 > **Hit Rate Test**:
 > The “Hit Rate” is calculated by taking the number of hits, in our case, the scenario when the subject was searched & found to be carrying contraband, divided by the total number of occurrences i.e., the total number of times subjects were searched.

 > **Important**: It is important to understand the results for the hit rate test.
 Having a higher hit rate is the desired outcome.
-Say one age group had a hit rate of 80%, this would mean that officers were extra careful to make sure they had a good reason to suspect the subject of carrying contraband.
-If another age group had a hit rate of 20%, this would mean that officers were searching this age group for any small suspicion.
+Say one age group had a hit rate of 80%, this would mean that officers were extra careful to make sure they had a good reason to suspect the subject of carrying contraband, and so they were more likely to find it when searching the subject.
+If another age group had a hit rate of 20%, this would mean that officers were searching this age group for any small suspicion and didn't find it nearly as often.

 ## Interactive Visualizations
 Visualizations can be found under the `visualizations` folder.
 To interact with them, copy the vega-lite code from the visualization & plug it into [github's vega editor](https://vega.github.io/editor/#/).
 This will compile & allow you to see & interact with it properly.